The Waiting Room by Born in a Taxi

 Group of people sitting on chairs in a dark room with minimal lighting

-The idea of a The Waiting Room is rich with physical, metaphysical and psychological resonances.
-It may evoke an airport lounge, doctor’s surgery, dole office, job interview, or purgatory.
-Waiting.
 Waiting for a change, for a break, a diagnosis, for better times, for the paint to dry, for love, for a verdict, for death.
-In the waiting interactions occur, events take place, and meaning accrues.

 What makes this piece radically beautiful is that it interrogates and embodies the random processes intrinsic to human behaviour.
 Informed by physical theatre, social psychology and neuroscience, The Waiting Room is a living incarnation of fractal art….cutting-edge experimental theatre: a profound exploration of how we choreograph ourselves from chaos” Cameron Woodhead, The Age